clawoflight/2018S_CompilerConstruction/README.md

 # Kown issues
 - Due to lack of time, overall code quality went down a notch.
 Sorry.
 - Insufficient error checking during TAC construction.
+- No unit tests for TAC and ASM because time. sorry.
+For the latter (and now the former), integration tests are close to good enough though.

+# Remarks
+- **Floats are returned in %eax instead of the FPU**.
+We did this so we can treat everything the same to save time, and adapted `read_float` accordingly: it returns the float as a `long` without converting it.
+  This is our only deviation from the cdecl calling convention.